 Other Kevin Durant Rookie Card

-While this card didn’t quite make our list, it just barely missed and is still worth a look at.
+While this card didn’t quite make our list, it barely missed and is still worth looking at.

 2007 Upper Deck Ultimate Collection Kevin Durant RC Auto #115 /150

 This card is another solid option for investors due to its low print run and on-card auto.